Reduce Added Sugar in Your Diet!

 It also may depend on the way the honey was produced and processed.
 Raw honey produced by bees allowed to do what they do naturally is probably better than some of the products that are being offered that are the result of feeding bees sugar water and processing the honey to a point where it does not have the qualities of natural honey.
 This also applies to agave syrup, which has recently gained popularity as a white sugar replacement.

 While it’s not a bad idea to replace white sugar with more nutritive sweeteners, you still may need to cut down on the total amount of added sugar you are consuming.
-Also, if you are sensitive, any added sugars, even more nutritive ones, may be a bad idea if they crank up your craving and cause you to eat too much.
+Also, if you are sensitive, any added sugars, even more nutritious ones, may be a bad idea if they crank up your craving and cause you to eat too much.

 MY TWO CENTS about Reduce Added Sugar